ambiennt/vt-releases/DOCUMENTATION_LITE.md

 		- Disables frame vertical synchronization (vsync) at the graphics backend level.
 This feature is useful if you are on a device in which the following do not work to disable vsync:
 			- Setting the internal vanilla `gfx_vsync` option to `0`, i.e. `gfx_vsync:0` in `%LOCALAPPDATA%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\minecraftpe\options.txt`
 			- Disabling vsync for `Minecraft.Windows.exe` in your graphics card control panel
-	- `render_primary_ui_only`
-		- Type: `bool`
-		- Allowed values: {`true`, `false`}
-		- Renders only the primary UI layer, skipping auxiliary layers (such as toast notifications and the debug overlay).
-This may slightly improve performance by avoiding additional UI passes.

 ---

 #### `saturation_display`